 Making soil is a biological process accomplished by several different microorganisms.
 Bacteria, fungi and other organisms decompose living matter and eventually turn it back into soil.
 From there, temperature, along with pressure and weathering, shapes the remains of previous living beings into what we call soil.
 Furthermore, soil formation still goes on today and deep within the earth, the same processes work to change bedrock into topsoil at a rate of one inch every 500 years.

 Bedrock is very hard and tough to work with and allows little, if any, water or air circulation through its tough form.
-The top of bedrock, called the rockhead, is where the bedrock meets the next layer of soil and engineers often have to dig and find the rockhead before beginning some construction projects.
+The top of the bedrock, called the rockhead, is where the bedrock meets the next layer of soil.
+Engineers often have to dig and find the rockhead before beginning some construction projects.

-It is also much lighter in color and much harder to handle than topsoil.
+It is also much lighter in color and much harder to handle than topsoil, notes the London Topsoil Company.
 It is, however, much looser than the hardened layer of bedrock lying beneath it.
 One advantage that subsoil has over topsoil is that it contains few if any weed seeds because of its depth, therefore increasing its attractiveness to growers and companies that make topsoil.

 Unfortunately, being the top level of soil comes at a price.
 Topsoil is lost to soil erosion and poor farming practices at an alarming rate.
 In fact, the Green Trust organization estimated that the U.S. lost about 60 percent of its topsoil in 200 years of farming.

 Topsoil depth varies from a few inches to several feet depending on geological processes.
 Thus, when gardeners and landscapers explain their soil type as clay, sandy or loamy, they are often referring to the top layer of subsoil.
 A good rule to remember is that the darker the soil, the more nutrients it carries.
 Additionally, if a gardener or landscaper is concerned about soil fertility, he can have tests done at garden centers or university cooperative extensions.